-After an application is created, you can view its environment information.
-This topic describes how to manage the environment of an application in Serverless Application Center of the Function Compute console, including how to create, view, and delete an environment and isolate services in different environments.
+After an application is created, you can view the environment information about the application.
+This topic describes how to create, view, and delete an environment of an application in the Serverless Application Center of the Function Compute console.
+This topic also describes how to isolate services in different environments.

-The environment feature provides infrastructure management capabilities.
-With environments, you can:
+The environment feature provides the following infrastructure management capabilities.

 Usage notes

 By default, no domain name is assigned to an environment.
-An environment can host Alibaba Cloud resources, such as the Log Service, VPC, and File Storage NAS (NAS) resources.
+An environment can host Alibaba Cloud resources, such as the Simple Log Service (SLS), VPC, and File Storage NAS (NAS) resources.
 The resources are isolated in different environments.
 If you want to use different domain names for different environments, you must specify the customDomains field in the

 s.yaml

-of the repository.Permissions to access corresponding Alibaba Cloud services are required when an environment hosts specific resources.
-You can attach policies that contain the required permissions on specific Alibaba Cloud services to the
+file of the repository.Permissions to access corresponding Alibaba Cloud services are required when an environment hosts specific resources.
+You can attach policies that contain the required permissions on related Alibaba Cloud services to the

 AliyunFCServerlessDevsRole

 role.A service can be deployed in different environments.
-You can decide whether to use the configurations provided by the environment.
+You can determine whether to use the configurations provided by the environment.

 View the information about an environment

 Log on to the Function Compute console.
 In the left-side navigation pane, click Applications.
-On the Applications page that appears, find the desired application and click the icon on the left side of the application to view the environments of the application.
+On the Applications page that appears, find the application that you want to manage and click the icon on the left side of the application to view the environments of the application.

 Environment rollback